edisionnano/QDiskInfo/README.md

 ```sh
 LC_ALL=de_DE.UTF-8 ./QDiskInfo
 ```
-to force the app to use the language of your choice.
+to force the app to use the language of your choice.<br>
-<br>If changes were made to the original strings you can use the `lupdate` command to update the .ts files, for example to update the German translation file you would run
+<br>If changes were made to the original strings and your Qt version is <6.7 you can use the `lupdate` command to update the .ts files, for example to update the German translation file you would run
 ```sh
 lupdate src/ -ts translations/qdiskinfo_de_DE.ts -noobsolete
 ```
+For Qt >=6.7 this is done automatically when running `make`.

 ## Common Issues
 ### Icons are Missing